owlbarn/tutorial/book/algodiff/README.md

 ### Manual Differentiation

+Liang: consider to rename it to Chain Rule, you need to talk about derivative, gradient, hessian, etc.

 ### Motivative Example: Higher-Order Derivatives

 The following code first defines a function `f0`, then calculates from the first to the fourth derivative by calling `Algodiff.AD.diff` function.